 We will start by reviewing content on the slides.
-We will end with a 10-15 minute demo of the Qualtrics reporting dashboards.
+We will end with a live demo of the Qualtrics reporting dashboards.

-Phones are muted due to the large number of attendees, use the text box to type questions.
+Phones are muted due to the large number of attendees, please use the text box to type questions.

-We will try to answer relevant, group-oriented questions at the end.
-Kaitlin will respond to you directly after the webinar if we run out of time or aitlin will respond to you directly after the webinar if we run out of time o your question is specific to your center.
+We will answer relevant, group-oriented questions at the end.

+Kaitlin will respond to you directly after the webinar if we run out of time or your question is specific to your center.